 Home extensions give you some extra space to work with, increasing the size of your home.
 They’re a vastly popular home improvement idea, but there are many considerations that should go through your head before you get one.
-Some of these are design-based, while others are slightly more boring and relate to rules and regulations.
-Before you choose to extend your home, here are some things to think about:
+Some of these are design-based, for example, double-storey extensions may require a new roof or affect how you access any existing roof.
+Meaning you would need the services of a roof or Gutter Cleaning Syracuse company to maintain the roof from then on.

 Do you have planning permission?

-A mistake many people make is they assume they don’t need planning permission for extensions.
+A mistake many people make is they assume they don’t need planning permission for extensions, including if you are going to be thinking about things like indoor custom pools and spas.
 After all, you’re just building onto your existing property – why the hell should you need permission for that?
 Especially if you’re opting for a vertical extension; why would anyone else be affected if you added a new floor to your home?
 Regardless, you will need to check the building regulations in your area to see if you need planning permission.
 Hopefully, everything is okay and you can get started building right away!

 What materials will you use?